 Chrysoprase is a colored variety of chalcedony and is one of the oldest semi-precious gems used in healing.
 Known as the stone of Venus, chrysoprase was used by ancient Greeks, Romans, and Egyptians to make jewelry and other objects.

 It is representative of enterprise, happiness, and prudence.
 Chrysoprase is a very popular gemstone for emotional healing and many people use it to promote empathy, forgiveness, growth, and self-love.
 Wearers of chrysoprase do so to strengthen self-expression and courage along with mental dexterity too.

 It’s a common tool used when a person is recovering from a broken heart or needs to boost their general self-esteem.
 Unsurprisingly, chrysoprase is not only linked to the heart chakra but it shares the same symbolic green color too.

 The sapphire's colors can vary from the deep blue we’re familiar with, to orange, green, black, and so on.
 It’s considered a stone of wisdom and a royal stone of learning by many.

-Specifically when it comes in its signature blue color, it brings healing to the mind, order, strength and focus, and can help someone reveal hidden truths.
-Those who work with chakras use this stone to heal both the throat and third eye.
+Specifically when it comes in its signature blue color, it brings healing to the mind, order, strength, and focus, and can help someone reveal hidden truths.
+Those who work with chakras use this stone to heal both the throat and the third eye.

 It is said that the blue sapphire was worn by King Solomon and Abraham in the Bible.
 It’s also believed that the tablet of the ten commandments was made of sapphire too.
 In ancient Greece, Greeks would wear sapphires when visiting the Oracle of Delphi in hopes of revealing hidden truths.